Andyyh2005/log-based-integration-with-DI/README.md

 SAP Data Intelligence has built-in Kafka producer/consumer operators.

+Next, we will see how to leavage these two operators to implement a concret integration scenario.

 ## Getting started
-Now we have our tools ready, let's see how to implement a concret integration scenario.

-For the soure database table, its table schema is illustrated as below.<br><br>
+We have a HANA database table, and its schema is illustrated as below.<br><br>
 ![](images/hanaSourceSchema.png)

-The table records are illustrated below.<br><br>
+The table content is illustrated as below.<br><br>
 ![](images/HanaSourceTable.png)

-As you can see, the table initially contains 6 records.
+The table initially contains 6 records.
 > For simplicity, we only use factitious data for demonstration purpose.

-We would first do an initial load to load all the 6 records to a file in Data Intelligence local file system.
+We would first do an initial load to load all the records to a file in Data Intelligence local file system.
 Then Continuously capture the subsequent table changes into a Kafka topic, and further apply the changes to the downstream operators.

 Our approach involves two sequential tasks playing different roles.
-1. Initial loading source table data.
+1. Initial loading the data of source table to a taget file.
-2. Continuously capture source table changes(Delta extraction).
+2. Continuously capture source table changes(Delta extraction), publish them into a Kafka topic and let derived systems consume these changes.

 We will create separate graphs for these two tasks.